walles/px/README.rst

 |ptop screenshot|

-* Note how the default sort order of CPU-usage-since-``ptop``-started makes the display rather stable.
+* Note how the default sort order of CPU-usage-since-``ptop``-started makes the display mostly stable.
 * Note the core count right next to the system load number, for easy comparison.
 * Note the load history graph next to the load numbers.
-On this system the load has been the same for the last fifteen minutes.
+On this system the load went up during the last minute.
 This is a visualization of the numbers you get from ``uptime``.
+* Note the ``IO Load`` number, this shows which IO device had the highest average throughput since ``ptop`` launched.
 * Note that binaries launched while ``ptop`` is running are listed at the bottom of the display.
 * Selecting a process with Enter will offer you to see detailed information